Meet Some of Sugru's Women in STEM

 Vivian: Find yourself a mentor by taking advantage of apprenticeships, courses and work experience opportunities in STEM industries and universities.

 Priti: Lose yourself in a science event like the Big Bang Fair.
 It’s a combination of exciting theatre shows, interactive workshops and exhibits for people aged between 7 and 19.
-The Festival of Stuff is also incredible.
+The Institute of Making event Festival of stuff is also incredible.

 And if that's not enough to get you reaching for the nearest chemistry set, here are a handful of inspirational quotes to get you on your way.